ariaghora/tensoria/README.md

 - Supports GPU with CPU fallback.
 - Provides automatic gradient computation (autograd).
 - Allows creation of tensors with arbitrary dimensions at runtime.
+- Offers an ergonomic API.

+## Note

-- Offers an ergonomic API. **Note:** As a trade-off, tensor operations' shape checking occurs at runtime, potentially causing panics due to shape incompatibilities.
+- As a trade-off for easy API, tensor operations' shape checking occurs at runtime, potentially causing panics due to shape incompatibilities.
+- The internal implementation is not thread-safe yet, so please refrain from using this in multithreaded programs.
+  Consequently, when running `cargo test`, you need to specify `-- --test-threads=1`.

 ## Example